cockroachdb/sqlalchemy-cockroachdb/README.md

-# CockroachDB adapter for SQLAlchemy
+# CockroachDB dialect for SQLAlchemy

 ## Prerequisites